kennysmithed/oels2023/index.md

 Lectures take place *in person* on Monday mornings, 9am-9.50am, in room S1, [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209) - as far as I can work out, S indicates Second floor.
 Details for labs are TBC and will either be 9am-11am Wednesdays or (in a change to the current timetable) 9am-11am Thursdays.

-Hopefully this goes without saying, but *do not come to lectures or tutorials if you are unwell or think you might be!* If you are unwell you can participate in lectures remotely, so you won't miss out and you'll be protecting the rest of us.
+Hopefully this goes without saying, but *do not come to lectures or labs if you are unwell or think you might be!* If you are unwell you can participate in lectures remotely, so you won't miss out and you'll be protecting the rest of us.
 Instructions on how to access live lecture streams/recordings are on the course page on Learn.
 If I am isolating or unwell (but still well enough lecture) we'll do the lecture remotely.
 There is no remote option for labs other than the drop-in labs listed below, but still don't turn up if you are unwell.

 ## Assessment